Mega2223/AguaEngine3D/src/main/java/net/mega2223/lwjgltest/aguaengine3d/graphics/objects/modeling/procedural/buildinggenerator/Sintax.md

 bias - Chance of generating, standard is 1

-compartibleNorth,compartibleSouth,compartibleWest,compartibleEast - String arrays defining which blocks can connect with this on, %any% is valid.
+compartibleNorth,compartibleSouth,compartibleWest,compartibleEast - String arrays defining which blocks can connect with this on, %any% and %none% are valid.
 If you want to create an exclusive list just put `!` as your first character, then proceed normally.

 wallNorth,wallSouth,wallEast,wallWest - Declares to the interpreter which wall the file is currently defining

+all - Will be rendered regardless of which sides are connected

+### Optional:

+simmetry - Ways that it can be mirrored, `none` for no mirroring, `mirror` for double mirroring and `quad` for mirroring from all 4 directions

 #### Wall specific variables: